goodluckoguzie/WAD/Week6_Introduction_to_React.markdown

 ## Introduction

-Hello!
-In Week 6 of your Web Application Development (WAD) course, we’re going to learn about **React**, a powerful tool for building interactive web pages.
+We’re going to learn about **React**, a powerful tool for building interactive web pages.
 We’ll set up a React app using **Vite** (the same tool from Week 5) and create a simple interactive form.
 This guide is written for someone new to coding (like a 10-year-old), so we’ll explain everything step by step.
 You’ll use the Windows Command Prompt, just like in previous weeks, to set up and run your project.
 By the end, you’ll have a web page where you can type in your name and age, and it will instantly display a personalized message (including whether you can vote and a pretend train fare).
 Let’s get started!

 ### What You’ll Learn